lucas-fern/comp90087-jupyterbook/content/subject-overview.md

 - The first introductory tutorial (week 1) is not marked.

 Critical evaluation essay, due week 7: **30%**.
-- An individual essay that critically evaluates a technology from the perspective of ethics.
+- An individual essay that critically evaluates a technology from an ethical perspective.
+1500 words, requires 5 citations.

 Research essay, due week 12: **30%**.
-- An essay that researches a particular topic on digital ethics.
+- Another individual essay that researches a particular topic on digital ethics.
+1500 words, requires 10 citations.

 Exam: **20%**.
 - A short online quiz.